lucascbeyeler/zmbackup/README.md

  -r, --restore                  : Restore the backup inside the users account.
  -d, --delete                   : Delete a session of backup.
- -hp, --housekeep               : Execute the Housekeep to remove old sessions - Zmbhousekeep -v, --version                  : Show the zmbackup version.
+ -hp, --housekeep               : Execute the Housekeep to remove old sessions - Zmbhousekeep -m,  --migrate                 : Migrate the database from TXT to SQLITE3 and vice versa.
+ -v, --version                  : Show the zmbackup version.

 Full Backup Options: